 A German distance runner whose dramatic Olympic gold was overshadowed by a doping scandal that turned him into a crusader for clean sport.

-Dieter Baumann's story is one of soaring triumph and profound controversy.
-The lanky German with a devastating kick stormed to a surprise 5000m gold at the 1992 Barcelona Olympics, a victory that made him a national hero.
-Known for his thrilling, last-lap surges, he dominated European distance running for a decade.
-His career, however, was forever altered in 1999 by a positive test for the steroid nandrolone.
-Baumann maintained his innocence with fierce, public defiance, arguing the substance had been planted in his toothpaste—a claim that, while never proven in court, turned his case into a cause célèbre.
-Though banned, he fought the ruling for years, becoming a polarizing symbol of the fight against what he claimed were flawed anti-doping systems.
-His legacy is thus a complex tapestry: an undeniable champion on the track, and an equally determined, if disputed, rebel off it.
+Dieter Baumann won the 5000m gold medal at the 1992 Barcelona Olympics.
+The lanky German with a devastating kick stormed to a surprise victory, then dominated European distance running for a decade with thrilling last-lap surges.
+In 1999, a positive test for the steroid nandrolone altered his career.
+Baumann maintained his innocence with fierce public defiance, arguing the substance had been planted in his toothpaste—a claim never proven in court.
+Though banned, he fought the ruling for years, becoming a polarizing symbol in the debate over anti-doping systems.

 1965–1980